developer-zebra/developer-zebra-site/src/datawedge/3-1/guide/advanced/index.md

 * If a `datawedge.db` file exists in the `/enterprisereset` directory, DataWedge will activate it as the new working config file.

 ### Auto Import
 DataWedge supports remote deployment of Configuration Files (`datawedge.db`) and Profiles (`dwprofile_profilename.db`) to devices through commercially available third-party Mobile Device Management (MDM) systems.
-When DataWedge launches, it checks the `/enterprise/device/settings/datawedge/autoimport` directory for the presence of such files, and if found, performes the following in this order:
+When DataWedge launches, it checks the `/enterprise/device/settings/datawedge/autoimport` directory for the presence of such files, and if found, performs the following in this order:

 1. Import the new file(s)
 2. Replace the existing Configuration File and like-named Profile(s) (if any)